sdairs/claudekeep/apps/mcp/README.md

 An MCP Server for saving and sharing prompts, transcripts and more.

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:
+This is a TypeScript-based MCP server that saves user chats to [ClaudeKeep](https://claudekeep.com).

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes

 ## Features

-### Resources
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools
-- `create_note` - Create new text notes
-  - Takes title and content as required parameters
-  - Stores note in server state
+- `store_message` - Stores individual chat messages locally
+  - Stores a messages (from the user or bot) in memory ready to be saved

+- `save_chat` - Saves the current chat to ClaudeKeep
+  - Takes the stored messages and pushes then to the remote ClaudeKeep service

 ### Prompts

-- `summarize_notes` - Generate a summary of all stored notes
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization
+- `default` - Default prompt for Claude that prompts the user to save their chat.

 ## Development